Safe, Strong, Secure…Since 1872

 Late in the first quarter of this year, we saw two bank failures that threatened to de-stabilize the banking industry.
 The confluence of an inverted yield curve, deposit outflows, tepid loan demand, higher interest rates and bank failures have combined to challenge our ability to navigate through the “perfect storm” of balance sheet management.
 We are prepared and ready.
 A 150-year history of traversing the highs and lows of economic cycles demonstrates conservative risk management practices are already in place.
 The Milford Bank remains exceptionally strong.

 I would like to express my deepest gratitude and appreciation to our Trustees for their continued counsel.
-Their dedication, passion and commitment allow the Bank to be the very best version of itself.
+Their dedication, passion and commitment allow the Bank to be the best version of itself.
 Our employees have demonstrated tremendous character and capabilities time and time again.
-With their support, I am optimistic for our prospects in 2022 and look forward to a bright future.
+With their support, I am optimistic for our prospects in 2023 and look forward to a bright future.

 Read our Annual Report.